 For Family Care Counties, the LTC FS also:

 As discussed above, the Wisconsin Long Term Care Functional Screen (LTC FS) determines a person's eligibility for Wisconsin's long term support programs, including Family Care, PACE/Partnership, and the home and community-based waiver programs.
 Family Care is an entitlement, so for Family Care counties, the screen determines entitlement to services.
 Because the LTC FS determines program eligibility, special requirements for quality assurance and screener qualifications are necessary.

 All persons administering the functional screen must meet the following four conditions:

 Further, for Family Care, Resource Center and MCO managers and screen liaisons must:

-**"Qualified Mental Retardation Professional" or QMRP means a person who has specialized training in mental retardation or at least one year of experience treating or working with persons with mental retardation and is one of the following:
+**"Qualified Intellectual Disabilities Professional" or QIDP means a person who has specialized training in intellectual disabilities or at least one year of experience treating or working with persons with intellectual disabilities and is one of the following:

 Parallel to the screener qualification, training, and certification requirements stated above, there are quality performance and assurance requirements to ensure consistency and accuracy of administration of the screen.
 There are three levels of functional screen quality assurance.

 For the Family Care Program, the final step in quality assurance occurs at the State.
 Staff at the Department will review screens and quality assurance methods during annual site visits and quarterly examine a series of analyses and comparisons of all agencies' screens.
 Each agency will receive a report following such reviews and request the agency to correct and amend screens done in error.